roboli/full-control/README.md

 full-control
 ============

-A clojurescript Web UI DSL based on Om, Bootstrap and Secretary
+A clojurescript Web UI DSL based on Om and Bootstrap.

 TODO: explain examples...